The Illustrated Man: Reception

+In The New York Times in February 1951, Villiers Gerson praised the book for its "three-dimensional people with whom it is easy to sympathize, to hate, and to admire".

+In July 1951 Gerson praised The Illustrated Man in Astounding Science Fiction as "a book which demonstrates that its author is one of the most literate and spellbinding writers in science fiction today".

-Boucher and McComas gave The Illustrated Man a mixed review, faulting the framing story as "markedly ineffective" and the story selection for seeming being "less than wisely chosen".
-However, they found the better stories "provide a feast [from] the finest traditions in imaginative fiction" and later named it among the year's top books.
-Villiers Gerson, reviewing the volume for Astounding Science Fiction, praised it as "a book which demonstrates that its author is one of the most literate and spellbinding writers in science fiction today".
-In The New York Times, Gerson also praised the book for its "three-dimensional people with whom it is easy to sympathize, to hate, and to admire".
+Contemporary reviewers Anthony Boucher and J. Francis McComas gave The Illustrated Man a mixed review in The Magazine of Fantasy & Science Fiction in August 1951, faulting the framing story as "markedly ineffective" and the story selection for being "less than wisely chosen".
+However, they found the better stories "provide a feast [from] the finest traditions in imaginative fiction" and, writing for the same magazine in April 1952, named it among 1951's top books.